We Need Positivity!

 Antonio schemes that Dustin’s punishment for breaking the Pledge is to deliver a gift to Jasmine, hinting that she has a secret admirer.
 Cameron then implores Dustin to deliver a gift discreetly for Lexa, who Cameron is slowly falling in love with.
 By no small coincidence, the two gifts are wrapped identically, and of course Dustin mixes them up.
 Cameron and Lexa separately lament their emerging feelings for each other, denied because of the Pledge (“Like Juliet and Romeo”).

 Alex ponders her future career (“Is Research How I'll Get Ahead?”).
-Dustin delivers the wrong gift for Lauren, and then goes to deliver the other wrong gift for Jasmine.
+Dustin delivers the wrong gift for Lexa, and then goes to deliver the other wrong gift for Jasmine.
 Antonio, who was spying on Dustin and Jasmine, explodes with frustration at the wrong gift.
 But this awakens the first genuine connection between Jasmine and Antonio.

 Lewis and Emily have a chance encounter in the park, each coming to realize they are falling in love, but between their awkwardness and the Pledge, they can’t get themselves to share these feelings with each other (“If I Could”).